-Printers are so commonplace in homes and offices around the world that we often take them for granted.
-But there are so many different types of printers now available that it's important to make the right choice and buy one that suits your personal needs.
+In recent times it has become more necessary to have access to a printer in our homes than ever.
+There are so many different types of printers now available that it's important to make the right choice and buy one that suits your personal needs.

-In this article we round up the best printers currently available for Mac owners, as well as for those who want to print from an iPhone or iPad.
-For further advice, read our roundup of the best printer deals.
+In this article we round up the best printers available for Mac owners, as well as for those who want to print from an iPhone or iPad.

 Laser printers are still relatively expensive, primarily aimed at business users who need a high-performance device that can cope with the workload in a busy office.
-For home users, and people who work from home or in a small office, we'd still recommend inkjet printers instead.
+For home users, and people who work from home or in a small office, we recommend inkjet printers instead.

 Choosing the right printer is particularly important for Mac users, and owners of an iPhone or iPad.
 Most printers these days are Mac-compatible, but we have seen quite a few printers that work better with Windows PCs.